isaacdonaldson/NanoWatchrs/README.md

 - `started_at`: Incident start time (YYYY-MM-DD HH:MM:SS).
 Not displayed and for reference only
 - `resolved_at`: Incident resolution time (YYYY-MM-DD HH:MM:SS).
 Not displayed and for reference only

+# History

+Most of the history part is automated, but you can manually change the data if you'd like.
+The `"uptime"` field is optional, but if you specify it then it will overwrite the calculated uptime.
+You can also hand edit any of the history files, they can be found in the `config/` directory where each check has its own file.

+Some examples:

+- `Backend API` -> `config/Backend_API_history.json`
+- `Domain` -> `config/Domain_history.json`
+- `Database Conntection` -> `config/Database_Connection_history.json`

 # Running

 NanoWatchrs is designed to run as a scheduled task rather than a continuous service.
 This approach provides flexibility and works well with: